twolfson/if-i-were-to-build-a-startup-web-app/explorations/3-django-server-react-ui/README.md

 - https://stackoverflow.com/a/58040422/1960509 might be promising for proxying??
 - Ah, I found the issue -- the `main.*.hot-update.json` is loading at `/`, not specifying host, so it's confused when on :8000, not :3000 as expected
 - Fixing our `urls.py` to not be so aggressive fixed the issue =D
+<br /><br />

+- Got up to HTML form submission working =D
+- And then we realized that the UX of submitting an HTML form to have a React loading screen afterwards, is even more janky, than a minor one-off text field being overridden for better suggestion support .\_.